LukasPrader/BscThesis_Physics_uibk/notebook.md

 ### 14/04/24
 The block entropy plot was explained in more detail, focussing on the difference of the results to Crutchfield and Feldman.

+### 18/042024
+An addition was made, which makes it possible to project block entropy or entropy rate on some (reducing) mapping of the given states.
+This now shows correct observations for the entropy rate and block entropy of observing MDP.

+A Latex template was created, with one MDP plot done to try out the possibilities in latex.